-In particular, in the event of a Data Protection Breach, the person who becomes aware of the breach within the relevant Group Member will, without undue delay, notify databreachreport@one.verizon.com, which is managed by the Director, International Privacy and the commercial legal, regulatory and security team (the "Data Breach Panel"), which will analyse the details of the Data Protection Breach and notify, without undue delay:
+In particular, in the event of a Data Protection Breach, the person who becomes aware of the breach within the relevant Group Member will, without undue delay, notify:

-- Verizon Ireland Limited; and - where feasible, not later than 72 hours after having become aware of the Data Protection Breach, the competent supervisory authority, unless the Data Protection Breach is unlikely to result in a risk to the rights and freedoms of individual.
+- databreachreport@one.verizon.com, which is managed by the Data Protection Director and the commercial legal, regulatory and security team (the "Data Breach Panel"), which will analyse the details of the Data Protection Breach and determine if any notifications are required and to whom; and - the competent supervisory authority, unless the Data Protection Breach is unlikely to result in a risk to the rights and freedoms of individual.

-Individuals will be notified without undue delay in cases where the Data Protection Breach is likely to result in a high risk to their rights and freedoms unless such notification is not required under European data protection law.
+Individuals will be notified in cases where the Data Protection Breach is likely to result in a high risk to their rights and freedoms unless such notification is not required under applicable law.